11 Recommended English Learning Apps That Actually Work

 6. Practice English Speaking Talk — Boost Confidence Through Conversation

-This app centers on speaking confidence by simulating real-life conversations.
+This app centres on speaking confidence by simulating real-life conversations.
 You can record your voice, compare it to native speakers, and receive automatic feedback on pronunciation and rhythm.
 Interactive speaking exercises build both fluency and listening comprehension naturally.

 The gamified experience, including daily speaking challenges and performance tracking, keeps motivation high.
 While the free version is suitable for casual practice, the premium plan offers deeper feedback and unlimited practice with native speakers—perfect for those who want intensive speaking improvement.